MdMuneer/100DaysOfCode/README.md

 # 100 Days Of Code

-It Includes Javascript, Html, Css, SASS, Jquery and React....
+It Includes Javascript, Html, Css, SASS.

 :):):)